 Meet Our Past Interns:

-Christine Balint of Firelands High School in Vermilion, OH is a Junior at The Ohio State University majoring in Agriscience Education.
+Christine Balint of Firelands High School in Vermilion, OH is a Senior at The Ohio State University majoring in Agriscience Education.
 Her passion for agriculture comes from her experiences through FFA and ag classes with her teacher.
-As a future career, she plans to work as a high school Ag Ed teacher where she can instill memories for future students and get them excited about agriculture.
+Christine completed her student teaching at Big Walnut High School.
+Christine is now a teacher at Fairfield Union High School where she hopes to instill memories for future students and get them excited about agriculture.

 Katherine Bell is a graduate of The Ohio State University.
 She spent two years at OSU ATI and transferred to Columbus in the fall of 2016.
 Katherine graduated from Liberty Center high school where she was actively involved in the FFA program.
 During college, Katherine has been a Resident Advisor and a member of the Agricultural Education Society.
 Katherine completed her student teaching this spring at Lancaster High School.
 Katherine wants to get involved with teaching agriculture because she wants to give back to the organization that gave her many opportunities.
 Katherine is currently a first-year teacher at Liberty Center High School.